jackcollison/jackcollison.github.io/_pages/about.md

 Welcome to my personal webpage!

 I am a Ph.D.
-Candidate in the Department of Economics at the [University of Wisconsin-Madison](https://econ.wisc.edu/).My research interests lie broadly in the field of industrial organization and econometrics.
+Candidate in the Department of Economics at the [University of Wisconsin-Madison](https://econ.wisc.edu/).
+My research interests lie broadly in the field of industrial organization and econometrics.
 I have worked on topics related to digital platforms, transportation, health economics, and augmenting traditional methods with machine learning.

 I graduated with an M.S. in Statistics and a B.A. in Economics with [honors](https://economics.stanford.edu/impact-online-food-delivery-services-restaurant-sales) from [Stanford University](https://stanford.edu).